quim0/WFA-GPU/README.md

 # WFA-GPU

-WFA-GPU is a CUDA library to perform pairwise gap-affine global DNA sequence alignment on Nvidia GPUs.
+WFA-GPU is a CUDA library for pairwise gap-affine global DNA sequence alignment on Nvidia GPUs.
 It implements the [WFA algorithm](https://academic.oup.com/bioinformatics/article/37/4/456/5904262)

 ## Build

-Make sure you have installed an up to date [CUDA toolkit](https://developer.nvidia.com/cuda-downloads), and a CUDA capable device (i.e. an NVidia GPU).
+Make sure you have installed an up-to-date [CUDA toolkit](https://developer.nvidia.com/cuda-downloads), and a CUDA-capable device (i.e. an NVidia GPU).
 To compile the library and tools, run the following commands:

 ```